TeamNCMC/pyramid-creator/README.md

 pip install pyramid-creator[python_backend]
 ```

-To use the QuPath backend (recommended), a working QuPath installation is required, and the `pyramid-creator` command needs to be aware of its location.
+To use the QuPath backend, a working QuPath installation is required, and the `pyramid-creator` command needs to be aware of its location.

 To do so, first, install [QuPath](https://qupath.github.io).
-By default, it will install in AppData\QuPath-0.X.Y.
+By default, it will install in `~\AppData\QuPath-0.X.Y`.
 In any case, note down the installation location.

 Then, you have several options :
 - Create a file in your user directory called "QUPATH_PATH" (without extension), containing the full path to the QuPath console executable.
 In my case, it reads : `C:\Users\glegoc\AppData\Local\QuPath-0.5.1\QuPath-0.5.1 (console).exe`.
 Then, the `pyramid-creator` script will read this file to find the QuPath executable.